Launch — Access limited to 250 Members to ensure personalized follow-up quality.

 MicrobiotaMicrobiome & barrier

 GOS are prebiotic fibers: undigested by the body, they feed the beneficial bacteria of the colon.
 The best-established effect concerns bifidobacteria, a bacterial family linked to a balanced gut.
-Several controlled trials measure their growth within the first week of intake.
-The same trials report better stool regularity and consistency, proportional to the dose.
-More moderate results note, after eight weeks in adults over 65, a rise in immune markers.
-One study also measured improved calcium absorption.
-Preliminary signals point to morning cortisol and a slight drop in cholesterol, still to be confirmed.
+Several controlled trials measure their growth within the first week of intake, and across a wide dose range.
+Digestive comfort comes next: a crossover trial in adults bothered by bloating and gas reports an improvement from the first week.
+More moderate results concern immune markers in older adults, after ten weeks.
+Preliminary signals point to skin hydration and morning cortisol, still to be confirmed.
 With age, the gut flora simplifies and its protective populations recede.
 Feeding these bacteria first may help maintain solid intestinal ground over time.

 Mechanism of Action